 An Introductory Early Years safeguarding course is something everyone working or volunteering in an Early Years setting should have as a minimum.
 An Introductory course will typically introduce you to the main types of abuse and neglect, such as emotional abuse, physical abuse, child sexual exploitation (CSE), online abuse (online safety), and many others.
 Introductory safeguarding courses should also include modules on the various signs and indicators of these different types of abuse, so that you have the knowledge you need to notice when there is cause for concern.
 An Introductory Early Years safeguarding course should also include a module on the Prevent Duty.

-Our bestselling Safeguarding for Early Years Providers online safeguarding course is a great choice for Early Years staff and volunteers who need a comprehensive Introductory safeguarding course that meets Ofsted’s requirements.
+Our bestselling Safeguarding in Early Years online safeguarding course is a great choice for Early Years staff and volunteers who need a comprehensive Introductory safeguarding course that meets Ofsted’s requirements.
 It gives an overview of all the main types of abuse and neglect, as well as a full module on online safety (including the online risks that might be present to children and toddlers on the internet, smartphones, tablets, and games consoles), plus a module on the Prevent Duty.

 The course takes between 1 to 2 hours to complete fully online, and can be paused and restarted as many times as you need to.
 On successful completion, you can download a fully verifiable Early Years safeguarding certificate immediately.

 Please click here to learn more about our online Safeguarding in Early Years course.